ethiclab/easy-proxy/README.md

 # inspired by

-This project was initially loosly inspired by https://github.com/jwilder/nginx-proxy
+This project was initially loosely inspired by https://github.com/jwilder/nginx-proxy

 # what